 Guam has modern healthcare facilities comparable to US standards.

 Tap water in developed areas like Tumon and Hagåtñan is generally safe to drink.
-For sensitive stomachs or rural areas, Bottled water is a safer choice.
-Practice good food hygiene: frequently wash your hands, eat at institutions with a good reputation, ensure food is cooked thoroughly.
+For sensitive stomachs or rural areas, Bottled water is a less risky choice.
+Practice good food hygiene: regularly wash your hands, eat at businesses with a good reputation, ensure food is cooked thoroughly.

 Ciguatera Fish Poisoning: Source seafood from reputable restaurants.
 Avoid barracuda, large reef groupers, or red snappers.